Menu

 It’s much more positive to think about all the foods you can have too, instead of just what you can’t.

-Like I touched on previously, as well as following the candida diet, we also need to look at adding in some good bacteria with probiotics, supporting gut health with digestive enzymes, detoxification and efficient disposal of waste.
-As well as killing off the excess yeast, you need to ensure you’re putting in some more good bacteria and that the excess yeast is being eliminated from the body properly.
+Like I touched on previously, as well as following the candida diet, we also need to look at adding in some good bacteria with probiotics, supporting gut health with digestive enzymes, and efficient disposal of waste (stools).
+As well as killing off the excess yeast, you need to ensure you’re putting in some more good bacteria and that the excess yeast is being eliminated from the body.

 Supplements that can also boost the body’s resistance to yeast include folic acid, Vitamin C, Zinc, Pyridoxal-5-phosphate, Vitamin A, riboflavin, magnesium and selenium.
 Caprylic acid is a naturally occurring anti-fungal found in coconut oil which can also help combat candida, as it kills off bad organisms but doesn’t affect useful organisms.
 Handy!